+86 135 1891 0091 info@tibetfocus.travel | sales@tibetfocus.travel

 The holy lake Mansarovar Kora is about 90kilimetres, and it takes about four to five days.
 The walking routes are completely flat and lie at 4500 metres above sea level.

 There are eight small Gompas (Temple) around the lake in the olden days.
 These eight temples represent the Dharma wheel with its eightfold path.
-Now, there are only four temples around the lake Mansarovar as follow:
+Now, there are only four temples around lake Mansarovar as follows:

 • Seralung Gompa